-Assuming successful development and commercialization of the Programs, the Company could receive up to approximately \$800.0 million in development and regulatory milestones and \$600.0 million in commercial milestones.
-In addition, Zai Lab would pay the Company tiered royalties at percentage rates of low double digit teens on annual net sales of certain specified products and of mid-single digits to low double digit teens on annual net sales of other specified products in Zai Lab's territory, which may be subject to specified royalty reduction pursuant to the 2021 Zai Lab Agreement.
+Assuming successful development and commercialization of the remaining Programs, the Company could receive up to approximately \$680.0 million in development and regulatory milestones and \$600.0 million in commercial milestones.
+In addition, Zai Lab would pay the Company tiered royalties at percentage rates of mid-single digits to low double digit teens on annual net sales of products in Zai Lab's territory, which may be subject to specified royalty reduction pursuant to the 2021 Zai Lab Agreement.
 Per the terms of the 2021 Zai Lab Agreement, the Company may also receive reimbursements from Zai Lab for certain research and development costs incurred by the Company.